League City Animal Care Takes in 60 Small Dogs

 IMPORTANT: What to Know Before You Adopt

-- League City Animal Care Adoption Center will be open Tuesday, July 11 from 11 am – 7 pm.
-They are closed on Wednesdays.
+- League City Animal Care Adoption Center is open Tuesdays, Thursdays, and Fridays from 11 a.m. - 7 p.m., Saturdays from 11 a.m. - 5 p.m. and Sundays from 12 p.m. - 5 p.m.
+They are closed on Wednesday.

 - Adopters are seen on a first-come, first-served basis.
 LCAC is not able to place holds on pets in advance.